mrnohr/coronate/README.md

 - Allow players to pre-select byes for different rounds
 - Allow TDs to set the number of rounds for a tournament in advance.
 This was needed so that we could pre-select byes for different rounds.
 - Updated styling
+- Change the tournament summary to not use tiebreaks for the current standings

 ## Help wanted!